ccorbi/ccorbi.github.io/_pages/cv.md

   *( Granada, SPAIN ) September 2007 - December 2013 (5 years )*

     *	I conducted a novel analysis of the allosteric and cooperative effects on proteins using state-of-the-art large-scale full-atom computational simulations.
-    *	I designed a pipeline for preprocessing and analysis of water molecules in structures of peptide domain recognition domains.
+    *	Developed an automated pipeline for preprocessing and analyzing water molecules within peptide recognition domains.
     *	I performed protein expression and biophysical experiments.